William Penn: Later years

 Penn returned to England and immediately became embroiled in financial and family troubles.
-His eldest son William, Jr. was leading a dissolute life, neglecting his wife and two children, and running up gambling debts.
+His eldest son William Jr. was leading a dissolute life, neglecting his wife and two children, and running up gambling debts.
 Penn had hoped to have William succeed him in America.
 Now he could not even pay his son's debts.
 His own finances were in turmoil.
-He had sunk over £30,000 in America and received little back except for some bartered goods.
+He had sunk over £30,000 (equal to £ today) in America and received little back except for some bartered goods.
 He had made many generous loans which he failed to press.

-Making matters worse from Penn's perspective, Philip Ford, his financial advisor, had cheated Penn out of thousands of pounds by concealing and diverting rents from Penn's Irish lands, claiming losses, then extracting loans from Penn to cover the shortfall.
+Philip Ford, Penn's financial advisor, cheated Penn out of thousands of pounds by concealing and diverting rents from Penn's Irish lands, claiming losses, then extracting loans from Penn to cover the shortfall.
 When Ford died in 1702, his widow Bridget threatened to sell Pennsylvania, to which she claimed title.
 Penn sent William to America to manage affairs, but he proved just as unreliable as he had been in England.
 There were considerable discussions about scrapping his constitution.
-In desperation, Penn tried to sell Pennsylvania to the Crown before Bridget Ford got wind of his plan, but by insisting that the Crown uphold the civil liberties that had been achieved, he could not strike a deal.
-Mrs. Ford took her case to court.
+In desperation, Penn tried to sell Pennsylvania to The Crown before Bridget Ford got wind of his plan, but by insisting that the Crown uphold the civil liberties that had been achieved, he could not strike a deal.
+Ford took her case to court.
 At age 62, Penn landed in debtors' prison; however, a rush of sympathy reduced Penn's punishment to house arrest, and Bridget Ford was finally denied her claim to Pennsylvania.
 A group of Quakers arranged for Ford to receive payment for back rents and Penn was released.

-In 1712 Berkeley Codd, Esq. of Sussex County, Delaware disputed some of the rights of Penn's grant from the Duke of York.
+In 1712, Berkeley Codd, Esq. of Sussex County, Delaware disputed some of the rights of Penn's grant from the Duke of York.
 Some of William Penn's agents hired lawyer Andrew Hamilton to represent the Penn family in this replevin case.
 Hamilton's success led to an established relationship of goodwill between the Penn family and Andrew Hamilton.
 Penn had grown weary of the politicking back in Pennsylvania and the restlessness with his governance, but Logan implored him not to forsake his colony, for fear that Pennsylvania might fall into the hands of an opportunist who would undo all the good that had been accomplished.
 During his second attempt to sell Pennsylvania back to the Crown in 1712, Penn suffered a stroke.
 A second stroke several months later left him unable to speak or take care of himself.
 He slowly lost his memory.

+Death

-William Penn died penniless in 1718, at his home in Ruscombe, near Twyford in Berkshire, and is buried in a grave next to his first wife in the cemetery of the Jordans Quaker meeting house near Chalfont St Giles in Buckinghamshire.
-His wife, as sole executor, became the de facto proprietor until she died in 1726.
+In 1718, at age 73, Penn died penniless, at his home in Ruscombe, near Twyford in Berkshire, and is buried in a grave next to his first wife, Gulielma, in the cemetery of the Jordans Quaker meeting house near Chalfont St Giles in Buckinghamshire.
+His second wife, Hannah, as sole executor, became the de facto proprietor until she died in 1726.